 The Marriage and Family Therapy Program prepares students to become therapists who will help individuals, couples, and families solve problems in the context of these relationships.
-The program meets the academic requirements for licensure as a Marriage and Family Therapist in the State of Florida.
-Licensure allows for the independent practice of Marriage and Family Therapy, including private practice or practice in mental health counseling agencies, clinics, hospitals, public and private schools, and a range of other settings.
 Many of our students also go on to obtain doctoral degrees in related fields.

 This variable 60 credit hour program provides the academic and pre-degree supervision requirements for licensing as a Marriage and Family Therapist in the State of Florida.

 Please meet with your advisor to obtain his/her approval signature and submit a copy of the signed Course Sequence Plan to the Associate Dean’s office, MB 312, no later than the end of your second semester of study.
 This program of study and course sequence plan is subject to change.

 EPS 667: Professional, Legal and Ethical Issues in Counseling

 Professional, legal, ethical, and licensing issues in the counseling profession.